basecamp/easymon/README.md

 ## Installation

-Not sure yet.
-This might work:

-Add to Gemfile:
+Add to Gemfile and bundle!:

     gem 'easymon'

-Execute:

     bundle

-Or maybe just:

-    gem install easymon

 ##Usage
 Ok, you'll need to add an initializer for this to do anything.
 In